 Alternatives to The Motley Fool and Stansberry Research

 Both The Motley Fool and Stansberry Research focus on long-term stock picks.
-They may not be the best platforms available if you want short-term picks for active trading or if you want the tools to do your own stock research.
+They may not be the best platforms available if you want short-term picks for active trading or if you want the tools to do your own research.
+They also may not help you build a diversified portfolio since they both lean heavily towards tech stocks.

-If you want short-term stock picks based on technical analysis, consider a service like GorillaTrades.
+If you want to actively trade stocks based on technical analysis, consider a service like GorillaTrades.
 This service issues stock picks once a day rather than once a month and signals are based exclusively on price action.
 The system takes more effort to follow, since you need to be able to act on buy and sell alerts throughout the trading day.
 GorillaTrades costs $495 per year.

 If you want research tools to find your own stock picks, you might prefer Zacks Premium.
 This research service highlights stocks that are highly rated by its analysts based on value, growth, and momentum qualities.
 You get access to a wealth of fundamental data and expert commentary for hundreds of US stocks in order to make your own investing decisions.
 Zacks Premium costs $249 per year.